Type 2 Diabetes Symptoms

 Not everyone with type 2 diabetes has symptoms, particularly in the early stages of the disease.
-In fact, 5.7 million of the 23.6 million people with diabetes are unaware that they even have the disease.
-Of those, 90 to 95% are those with type 2 diabetes.
+In fact, 7 million of the 25.8 million people with diabetes are unaware that they even have the disease.
+8.3% of Americans have type 2 diabetes.

 Type 2 diabetes symptoms may include one or more of the following: